openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 The following example shows the learner view of the unit described above.

 .. image:: ../../../shared/images/nested_components_student_view.png
- :alt: Image of the learner's view of nested components.
+ :alt: The learner's view of nested components.

 .. note::
  The visibility of nested components depends on the visibility of the parent unit.
 The parent unit must be public for learners to see nested components.
  For more information, see :ref:`Unit States and Visibility to Students`.

 *******************************